Abolish the Drug War Coalition Demands End to 50 Years of Failed Policies

 Mellor said more money is spent on the drug war than on harm reduction services, community health centers, and other social services.

-Mellor said that most people who use criminalized substances don’t become addicts.
+She argued that most people who use criminalized substances don’t become addicts.

 Ending the Drug War

-Some cannabis tax sales revenue will indeed go into impact zones which include Black and Hispanic communities most harmed by the drug war, But they likely need more money than that.
+Some cannabis tax sales revenue will indeed go into impact zones, which include Black and Hispanic communities most harmed by the drug war.
+But they likely need more money than that.

 “The drug war is something that New Jersey actively doubled down on after President Nixon declared a war on drugs five decades ago,” Mellor said.